cosmology-tech/cosmology/packages/cosmology/README.md

 npm install -g cosmology
 ```

-Use `cosmology` to manage your daily rewards and investment strategies in the Cosmos.
+Use `cosmology` to manage your daily rewards and investment strategies in Osmosis and the Cosmos.
 Make cryptocurrency trades, join liquidity pools, and stake rewards.

 ## usage